arananet/CartridgeDuino/README.md

 Based on the original design of Andrew Beer, Duncan Edwards.

 This CartridgeDuino / tzxduino version has been made to act as an MSX cartridge but only to take the power +5V and GND from the MSX connector and use it on the board.
 Also the arduino pro mini has been replaced with a NANO to make easy to upgrade.
-I have used part of my TZXDUINO RELOADED for this.
+I have used parts of my TZXDUINO RELOADED design for this.

 # Works with